jerryjappinen/bellevue-docs/ui/lists.md

 }
 ```

-In your template, you can now easily react to both `isLoading` and `isEmpty`.
+In your template, you can now easily react to both `isLoading` and `isEmpty`, for example:

 ```html
 <div class="view-my-component">